Brene Brown informs my homeschool by encouraging us to dare greatly.

 When you’re in the arena, you’re going to get your ass kicked.

-This homeschool parenting thing requires a lot of work, a strong spirit, and requires us toward a lot of self-analysis.
-And it definitely makes us feeling like we’ve been ass kicked on THOSE days.
+This homeschool parenting thing requires a lot of work, a strong spirit, and requires a lot of self-analysis.
+And it definitely makes us feel like we’ve been ass-kicked on THOSE days.

 The most compassionate people are the most boundaried people.

-When we provide ourselves what we need, we are more able to provide our kids what they need.
+When we provide ourselves with what we need, we are more able to provide our kids with what they need.

 Authenticity is a practice & authenticity is required.

 If you’re not the real you, you’re not building the real community that you could be part of and that you need.
 You’re not feeling supported (& we definitely need support as we do this homeschool life).